chidinmaa/AWS_PROJECT/project8/readme.md

 BalancerMember http://Web1:80 loadfactor=5 timeout=1
 BalancerMember http://Web2:80 loadfactor=5 timeout=1
 You can try to curl your Web Servers from LB locally curl http://Web1 or curl http://Web2 – it shall work.
 ### Congratulations!
-You have just implemented a Load balancing Web Solution for your DevOps team.
+You have just implemented a Load balancing Web Solution for your DevOps team.Go girl you made it.